Brian60657/sliderPuzzle/README.md

 3. Coded restart button to refresh the page which resets the game and time<br>

-4. Coded links so you can share the puzzle on various social media site<br>
+4. Coded links so you can share the puzzle on various social media site<br><br>

 **Unsolved challenges:**<br>